darkospale/darkospale/README.md

 I develop on a Linux Ubuntu system, which provides a stable and efficient environment for my work.
 My go-to tool for development is PHPStorm and utilization of docker containers.

-🌟 Interests

-Back-End Development: Crafting optimized server-side logic and functionality and API integrations.
-Automation & Scripting: Using Bash and Python to simplify repetitive tasks. <br />

 🚀 Beyond the Code

 When I'm not coding, I like to: